Netabolics/demo/README.md

 Note that the above drugs model account for pleiotropy, as each of them typically modulates more than one target.
 If no drug is explicitly provided, the toolbox employs a default strategy that allows the agent to use "virtual target-specific drugs" to modulate each target individually (either as activator or inhibitor).
 In the case of the present model, the latter translates to about 20,000 virtual drugs.

-**IMPORTANT**: The number and type of targets available to the agent affects the performance of the DRL algorithms, as the action (combinatorial) space changes accordingly.
+**IMPORTANT**: The number and type of targets available to the agent affects the performance of the DRL algorithms, as the (combinatorial) action space changes accordingly.
 By default, the toolbox uses double deep Q network (DQN) based learning with discrete action space (i.e., drugs) with preconditioning (*) and continuous observation space (i.e., simulation outcomes).

-(\*) *Preconditioning is based on preliminary simulations that provide a list of all targets ordered by the probability of their involvement in the phenotypic transition.*
+(\*) *Preconditioning is based on preliminary simulations that provide a list of all targets ordered by the probability of their involvement in the phenotypic transition.
+Such list is typically censored to include only a certain number of targets.*

 Our overall goal is to ask the agent to find whatever combinations of drugs or targets that, when utilized on the digital cell, can favor a state transition from the diseased phenotype towards the healthy phenotype (e.g., minimizing a distance metric between the two phenotypes).